-The State of Florida, Central Florida Expressway Authority Junior Lien Revenue Bonds, Series 1990, were originally issued as \$98,940,000 serial bonds and \$286,060,000 term bonds, of which \$23,655,000 and \$34,155,000 were outstanding on June 30, 2015 and 2014, respectively.
+The State of Florida, Central Florida Expressway Authority Junior Lien Revenue Bonds, Series 1990, were originally issued as \$98,940,000 serial bonds and \$286,060,000 term bonds, of which \$12,295,000 and \$23,655,000 were outstanding on June 30, 2016 and 2015, respectively.
 A portion of the Series 1990 Bonds was refunded with the previously outstanding bonds issued by CFX in 1993.
-The bonds are payable solely from, and secured by, a pledge of net revenues from the operation of the expressway System and from monies received from Orange County pursuant to the Interlocal Agreement.
-The outstanding serial bonds are due on July 1, 2015 in the amount of \$11,360,000 and July 1, 2016 in amount of \$12,295,000, plus interest.
-Interest on the 1990 Bonds is due and paid semiannually.
+The bonds are payable solely from, and secured by, a pledge of net revenues from the operation of the expressway System and from monies received from the County pursuant to the Interlocal Agreement.
+The outstanding serial bond plus interest is due on July 1, 2016.
 Because all of the then senior lien bonds were redeemed in 2003, the Series 1998 Bonds, as well as the Series 1990 Bonds, ascended to the senior level and were then on parity with the remaining outstanding Central Florida Expressway Authority Bonds.